CROUSTINA SD-ZF2010KXF - Bread maker PANASONIC - Free user manual and instructions

 I can smell burning while the bread is baking.

-- Unpleasant odours may be emitted during the initial use, it will not emit again under normal operation.
+- Unpleasant odors may be emitted during initial use; they will not be emitted again under normal operation.

 Smoke is coming out of the steam vent.